google/orbax/docs/guides/checkpoint/orbax_checkpoint_announcements.md

 # Announcements

-## 2024-10-21
+## 2024-10-25
-A new option, `strict` will be added to `ArrayRestoreArgs` within the next week or so, before the next version release.
-This option will default to True.
+A new option, `strict` has been added to `ArrayRestoreArgs` (and will be present in the next version release).
+The option defaults to True.
 This enforces that loaded `jax.Array`s must not change shape by silently padding or truncating.
 To re-enable padding/truncating, simply enable `strict=False`.

+## 2024-10-01
+Many Orbax implementations are being refactored into a private `_src` directory, to better delineate internal and external APIs.
+Most users should be unaffected but some lightly-used public APIs may become private.
+Please reach out if you feel that a particular API should remain public.

 ## 2024-04-02
 The `checkpoint_manager_context(...)` function is deprecated.
 To ensure proper